Home Benzocaine Lawsuits

 • BBB A+ Rating Logo

-The deaths of at least four people, including an infant, since 2009 have been linked to an oxygen-draining side effect of benzocaine called methemoglobinemia, the FDA said.
+The deaths of at least four people, including an infant, since 2009 were linked to an oxygen-draining side effect of benzocaine called methemoglobinemia, the FDA said.

 A long-known side effect of benzocaine, methemoglobinemia happens when oxygen levels in the blood drop dangerously low.
 Symptoms can develop within two hours of using the products.
 They include cyanosis (bluish color of the skin) and chocolate brown-colored blood.

-As of November 2022, there have been no new updates in this litigation.
+As of November 2024, there have been no new updates in this litigation.
+Drugwatch is unaware of any attorneys currently accepting benzocaine lawsuits at this time.

 Public Citizen Lawsuit & FDA Warnings